 University campus in Wisconsin

-Explore 25 accredited computer science (CS) degree programs in Wisconsin.
-Compare schools by graduation rate, salary outcomes, and tuition—from University of Wisconsin-Madison to University of Wisconsin-Madison.
+Compare the top computer science colleges in Wisconsin.
+25 accredited computer science schools ranked by graduation rate, career outcomes, and value, from University of Wisconsin-Madison to University of Wisconsin-Madison.

 #1 ProgramU of Wisconsin-Madison